 - Setting security settings within your browser/s

-- Locate the computer/laptop in a family area where possible
+- Encourage children to use their laptop/tablet in a family area where possible

 - Consider the use of mobiles phones, games consoles, tablets and other devices with access to the Internet

 - Regularly check the Internet sites your child has visited by looking in the history and favourites